Non Finito [2014]

 ENGLISH TEXT

-At the origin of the two series, Non Finito and Empire of Dust, lies the impact of the 2008 financial crisis and the search for images and sites capable of expressing the collapse of a system—capitalism—whose effects could be observed in New Orleans, Detroit, Athens, and Spain.
+At the origin of the two series, Non Finito and Empire of Dust, lies the impact of the 2008 financial crisis and the search for images and places capable of expressing the collapse of a system—capitalism—whose effects could be observed in New Orleans, Detroit, Athens, and Spain.